Sole candidate Tedros set to remain World Health chief

 Broad support

-Since Covid-19 burst onto the global stage more than two years ago, the 56-year-old malaria specialist has received much praise for the way he has steered the WHO through the crisis.
+Since Covid-19 emerged more than two years ago, the 56-year-old malaria specialist has received much praise for the way he has steered the WHO.

-"We appreciate not only your leadership during this period, but also your humanity and your compassion," South Korean representative Kim Ganglip said, speaking for WHO's western Pacific region.
+"We appreciate not only your leadership during this period, but also your humanity and your compassion," South Korean representative Kim Ganglip said, speaking for WHO's western Pacific region countries.

-African countries have been pleased at the attention paid to the continent and at his relentless campaign for poorer nations to receive a fair share of Covid vaccines.
+African nations have been pleased at the attention paid to the continent and at his relentless campaign for poorer nations to receive a fair share of Covid vaccines.

 The main source of opposition against Tedros has ironically come from his own country.

-Ethiopia's government has slammed his comments about the humanitarian situation in his home region of Tigray, in the grip of a 14-month conflict, and has demanded he be investigated for "misconduct and violation of his professional and legal responsibility".
+Ethiopia's government has slammed his comments about the humanitarian situation in his home region of Tigray, in the grip of a 14-month conflict.

+In a statement, Ethiopia accused him of committing "flagrant misconduct on a routine basis", having "abused his office" to advance propaganda.

+"His interference in a member state of the WHO advocating for a party to a conflict constitutes a blatant misconduct," it said.

 Ethiopia's position has not garnered much support.